OzzyCzech/ozzyczech.cz/src/content/docs/DevOps/Docker/Amazon SES and sSMTP.md

 ---
+title: How to build a Docker image with sSMTP and Amazon SES
+sidebar:
-title: Amazon SES with sSMTP in Docker
+   label: Amazon SES and sSMTP
 ---
 ## What is sSMTP?